 Strasbourg has a network of buses and trams that run throughout the city.
 There are even some trams to go all the way to Germany.

 They run every five to ten minutes and are almost always on time.
-Not only that but they are clean and comfortable with ample seating.
+Not only that but they are also clean and comfortable.

-Useful Tip: Strasbourg’s public transport system is run by CTS-Strasbourg.
-They have an app where you can buy and store your tickets on your phone!
+Helpful Tip: Strasbourg’s public transport system is run by CTS-Strasbourg.
+They have an app to buy and store your tickets on your phone.

 Cons of Living in Strasbourg